Top-NotchOutdoorSearch

 Ease of Use

-The adjustable kickstands popped out and held the panel at a usable angle in seconds.
+The adjustable kickstands pop out and hold the panel at a usable angle in seconds.

 No fuss.